jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - This is subclassing in the *mathematical* sense.
-- For programmers, this parameterizes a value (`typemin/max`).
+- For programmers, this parameterizes a typed value (`typemin/max`).
-- For the machine, it provides a tenably low-level definition of the structure (number of bits, meaning of slot) which *represents* a type.
+- For the machine, it provides a tenably low-level definition of the structure (number of bits, meaning of slot, ...) which *represents* a type.
-- Isomorphisms like this are a first principle of design in the functional paradigm.
+- Isomorphism is a first principle of design in the functional paradigm.
 :::

 ## `Float`[@julia_int_flt_2018]